sriramcu/epl_fixtures_analysis/README.md

 # epl_fixtures_analysis
-A program to analyse EPL fixtures for the 2020-21 season.
+A program to analyse EPL fixtures for the 2021-22 season.
 Contains features like printing all fixtures for a club, printing clashes between big clubs and tabular comparison of fixtures for multiple EPL clubs.

 **As of now, the program does not support multiple dates per gameweek, so all fixtures in a gameweek have been set to the same date in fixtures.txt.
 Do not depend on output for exact date and time of the match, which would be released by broadcasters only a month in advance.
 This program is meant to illustrate order of fixtures only.**

+**Note:All the outputs below, except for the picture, illustrate the program's output for the 20-21 season.
+For the 21-22 season, please refer to the picture or run the program on your local machine.**
 ## Usage
 For comparison of fixtures between the 'Big Six':
 ```console